Volunteers Community Partners

 Terrestrial Survey (Trail Survey Program)

-Trail Survey goals:
+Trail Survey Goals:

 • Find where invasive plants are growing along our trails by surveying with your smartphone